1. General information

 The programme defines NGOs as "non-profit, publicly anchored, civic organisations that are neither owned nor controlled by public authorities, nor by private companies, and which have an open and democratic structure".

 Applicants should have good working knowledge in English.
-English is the language of application, reporting and the work language of all programme documents.
+English is the language of application writing, reporting and the work language of all programme documents.

 Each year there will be one round of applications.
-The deadline for applications will be announced on the home pages of the Nordic Council of Ministers' Offices in Estonia (www.norden.ee), Latvia (www.norden.lv) and Lithuania (www.norden.lt) at least 8 weeks in advance.
-An extraordinary round of application may be announced outside the main application deadline.
-Deadlines for such applications will be announced in advance on the home pages of the Nordic Council of Ministers' Offices in Estonia, Latvia and Lithuania.
+The deadline for sending applications will be announced on the home pages of the Nordic Council of Ministers' Offices in Estonia (www.norden.ee), Latvia (www.norden.lv) and Lithuania (www.norden.lt) at least 6 weeks in advance.

 At least three NGOs must be involved in a project for it to be eligible for funding.